 Seeing art physically in front of you provides a whole new experience because you can enjoy the impact of seeing a piece in real life, compare different styles, and read about the context of how a piece of artwork came to life.
 You can also uncover the history behind who produced the pieces, which will give context to any poster, illustration, or print featured on the museum’s walls.

-There are plenty of incredible art museums dotted across the UK and beyond, including the likes of the Victoria and Albert Museum and the Tate museum.
+There are plenty of incredible art museums dotted across the UK and beyond, including the likes of the V&A museum and the Tate museum.
 You could also purchase tickets to an exhibition that takes your interest, as most art museums will offer this option to showcase new artists or new collections.
 Doing this helps you dive into an artist’s mindset and focus on one style of art, which you can then easily come to grips with.

 Analyse and ask questions